nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Sample error message indicating that the tutorial ID format is invalid:** Tutorial class should be in the format of Txxxx where xxxx are four digits.

+>**Prerequisite:** Ensure that the tutorial T1001 exists in the system.

 1. Adding a student with all required details
-    1. Prerequisites: Ensure that the tutorial T1001 exists in the system.

-    2. Test case: `addStu n/John Doe s/A1234567X c/T1001`<br>
+    1. Test case: `addStu n/John Doe s/A1234567X c/T1001`<br>
        Expected: A new student named "John Doe" with student ID "A1234567X" is added to tutorial "T1001".
 Confirmation message is displayed with the student's details.

 2. Adding a student with missing compulsory fields